MikeMaximus/gbm/GBM/readme.txt

 - Added the ability to backup and restore saves for the currently monitored game by using the "Backup" and "Restore" buttons on the main window.
 	- This allows you to save scum while a game is running, without interrupting the current session.
+	- This feature is disabled by default.
+Enable it in "Settings -> Backup and Restore".
 - Fixed issues that could cause the Ludusavi Manifest import to fail.
 - Fixed a crash that could occur when cancelling detection and re-enabling while using the "Fast" detection speed.
 - Changed how concurrent operations are handled.